Location: Mountain Loop Highway

 Green Trails Maps: Mountain Loop Highway No. 111SX

 Contact: Darrington Ranger District: Mount Baker Snoqualmie National Forest

-For information on lodging and other attractions near Beaver Lake, visit www.snohomish.org
+For information on lodging and other attractions near Bedal Basin, visit www.snohomish.org

-For more detailed information on this hike and 124 others throughout the region, pick up a copy of my detailed and best-selling Day Hiking North Cascades.
+For more detailed information on this hike as well as many other hikes off of the Mountain Loop Highway, pick up a copy of my best selling Day Hiking North Cascades (Mountaineers Books)!